 Warby Parker is a new company operating in a new way.
-Very effectively riding the hipster wave, it offers choice and style in a simple, attractive way that feels streamlined and unfussy, which means it offers some of the best eyeglasses online, joining the ranks of vendors like GlassesUSA and FramesDirect.
+It offers choice and style in a simple, attractive way that feels streamlined and unfussy, which means it offers some of the best eyeglasses online and at reasonable prices too.
+Since launching, the company has gained a reputation as the retailer to head to for trendy frames, as well as stylish classics.

 Warby Parker’s retail outlets are right the way across the US and beginning to creep in to Canada.
 We think that speaks to just how successful its business model has been and it’s not hard to see why.